neumaneuma/Blog/encoding.md

 The structure of a code point is as follows: `U+` followed by a hex string.
 The smallest that hex string could be is `0000` and the largest is `10FFFF`.
 So `U+0000` is the smallest code point (representing the `Null` character) and `U+10FFFF` is the largest code point (currently unassigned).
 As of [Unicode 12.0.0](http://www.unicode.org/versions/Unicode12.0.0/) there are almost 138.000 code points in use, meaning slightly under 1 million remain.
 I think it's safe to say we won't be running out anytime soon.

 ASCII can map the English alphabet to bits on a computer, but it wouldn't know what to do with the Unicode alphabet.
 So we need a character encoding that can map Unicode to bits on a computer.
+This is where UTF-8 comes into play.

 > ## Let's write the output to a UTF-8 encoded file
 > ## Our message is safe because it's encoded using base64

 ## Python unicode strings
 In python 2 there are a class of string literals that are known as [unicode strings](https://docs.python.org/2/howto/unicode.html#encodings).
-They are delineated by prefixing the character `u` to the string literal (e.g., `u'abc'`).
+They are delineated by prefixing the character `u` to a string literal (e.g., `u'abc'`).
 I am not a fan of the term unicode string because it leads to the confusion that unicode is an encoding.
 So what exactly does python mean when it refers to unicode strings?

 Let's look at some examples in Python 2.7.12:
 ```python